About The Tarabalam Calculator

 Frequently Asked Questions

-A good Tarabalam is a combination when the Muhurat Nakshatra and Janma Nakshatra are compatible and have a positive energy flow.
+A good Tarabalam occurs when the Muhurat Nakshatra and Janma Nakshatra are compatible and have a positive energy flow.
 The good Tarabalams- Sampath Tara, Kshema Tara, Sadhana Tara, Mitra Tara and Param Mitra Tara.

 Yes, Tarabalam is considered a significant factor in determining the auspicious date for an individual's marriage.